carrot/sprout/readme.md

  exports.ignore = ['foo.*'];

+ /*
+  * Optionally specify a defaults object to your templates.
+  * Helpful for adding locals to use within your templates */

+  exports.defaults = { moment: require('moment') }

 ```

 We also provide you the power of [underscore.string](http://epeli.github.io/underscore.string/#api) in all of your ejs templates.
 This means you can run powerful string operations on your user input like: